oneapi-src/level-zero-spec/include/tools/SYSMAN.md

 ```

 ## <a name="smd">LED</a>
-If ::xet_sysman_properties_t.numLeds is non-zero, it is possible to manage LEDs on the device.
+If ::xetSysmanLedGetCount() is non-zero, it is possible to manage LEDs on the device.
 This includes turning them off/on and where
 the capability exists, changing their color in realtime.

 The following functions are available: